-Week 3 of the 2011 NFL season features a hefty helping of division rivalry matchups, from the Redskins taking on the Cowboys on Monday night, to the Packers and Bears facing off in the Windy City, while the New York Giants taking on Michael Vick and the Eagles in Philadelphia.
+Week 3 of the 2011 NFL season features a hefty helping of division rivalry match-ups, from the Redskins taking on the Cowboys on Monday night, to the Packers and Bears facing off in the Windy City.
+The New York Giants also face Michael Vick and the Eagles in Philadelphia.
+The NFL picks Week 3 edition should be a challenge to get right.

 Last week was a second consecutive sub-par performance by me in regards to picking against the spread, especially during the early games, where I completely tanked.
 Hopefully, Week 3 will see a positive change, but as you will see, I’ve decided to go the way of the aggressive side – again… choosing to avoid some of the league’s elite.